 Human trafficking is the illegal exploitation of individuals through force, fraud, or coercion for the purposes of labor, services, or commercial sex.
+Victims are manipulated or controlled—often through threats, deception, or violence—and forced to work against their will for the financial benefit of others.

 The Collaborative to End Human Trafficking began in 2007 and was built on the understanding that a multifaceted human rights and public health issue like human trafficking cannot be solved by one organization or system alone.